Channel induced dynamics of quantum information in mixed state free QFTs: Discussion

 \subsection{Characterisation of classical mixing channel in the density operator formalism}

+In this section, we indicate a possibility how one could understand actions of quantum channels in QFTs from the analytical perspective.
+This is the first step towards opening a broad research avenue that we would like to only get a grasp of here.
+That is because the focus of this paper was to introduce the presented framework and demonstrate its inner-working by tangible numerical simulations.

+Accordingly, let us consider here a simplistic setup and at the end of this analysis we indicate how calculations and reasoning have potential to be extended further to a much broader class of systems.

-Before we conclude, we indicate a possibility how one could understand actions of quantum channels in QFTs from the analytical perspective.
-We consider a simplistic setup of a single quantum harmonic oscillator being in its ground state, i.e. $\sigma = \ket{0}\bra{0}$.
-For this state we can easily calculate the covariance matrix before and after the application of the classical mixing channel ($s_{\sigma} = 0$ for $\ket{0}$):
+Let us start with a single quantum harmonic oscillator being in its ground state, i.e. $\sigma = \ket{0}\bra{0}$.
+For this state, we can easily calculate the covariance matrix before and after the application of the classical mixing channel ($s_{\sigma} = 0$ for $\ket{0}$):

-Operations on covariance matrices, although mathematically compact and convenient, leave us in the quantum information finite systems framework.
+Operations on covariance matrices, although mathematically compact and convenient, leave us within the quantum information finite systems framework.
 However, it is possible to go back from this formalism to the operator representation of the state via the following integral \cite{serafini2019quantum}:

 where: $\hat{D}_{\mathbf{r}} =e^{i \mathbf{r}^{\top} J \hat{r}}$.